payara/ecosystem-maven/README.md

 - startClass (optional): Replaces ```Start-Class``` definition that resides in MANIFEST.MF file with the provided class.
 - appendSystemProperties (optional | default: true): Appends all system properties defined into the ```payara-boot.properties``` file.
 - payaraVersion (optional |  default: 4.1.1.171): By default ```bundle``` mojo fetches payara-micro with version 4.1.1.171.
+- deployArtifacts (optional): Can contain a list of artifactItems, which defines the dependencies with their GAVs to be copied under ```MICRO-INF/deploy``` folder.
 - customJars (optional): Can contain a list of artifactItems, which defines the dependencies with their GAVs to be copied under ```MICRO-INF/lib``` folder.